ironcero/devtools-liferay-portal-properties/README.md

 Gradle Plugin for Portal.properties on Liferay 7.0+ liferay workspace

 ## Summary
-This gradle plugin let you manage your properties file on your liferay workspace (version 7.0 and 7.1).
+This gradle plugin let you manage your properties files on your liferay workspace (version 7.0 and 7.1).

 Blade tool initializes this kind of workpace with one folder named _configs_.
 There are some folder into _configs_ folder:
 * _common_